-I am a Marie Skłodowska-Curie fellow at Queen Mary University of London's School of Politics and International Relations.
+From 2019 to 2020 I was a Marie Skłodowska-Curie fellow at Queen Mary University of London's School of Politics and International Relations.

 From 2016 to 2019 I was an Israel Institute post-doctoral research fellow at the Leonard Davis Institute for International Relations at the Hebrew University of Jerusalem, and an adjunct lecturer in the Politics department, and in the Rothberg International School.

-During 2017-2018 I also served as an advisor on foreign policy issues to Israeli Leader of the Opposition Isaac Herzog.
+During 2017-2018 I also served as an advisor on foreign policy issues to then Israeli Leader of the Opposition (and now Israel's 11th president) Isaac Herzog.

 From 2008 to 2015 I was Director of Research for BICOM, and founding Deputy Editor of BICOM's Fathom journal.

 In 2015-2016 I was a Senior Goldman Fellow and adjunct lecturer in the School of Politics, Government and International Relations at Tel Aviv University.

 I have published widely in both scholarly and general publications.
 My first book, Blair, Labour and Palestine; Conflicting Views on Middle East Peace After 9/11 was published by Bloosmbury Academic in June 2013.
 (Click here for links to all my academic publications.)

 I have contributed to various publications in print and online including NBC Think, Prospect, the Guardian, Independent, New Statesman, Haaretz, Huffington Post UK, International Business Times, Jewish Chronicle and others.